 Ethereum 2.0 will use the proof-of-stake protocol instead of proof-of-work.
 The new version of the Ethereum blockchain is expected to make the 1,000s of times faster, extremely energy efficient, and more secure.

 The transition of Ethereum to Ethereum 2.0 will happen in four phases, starting in 2020 and continuing beyond 2021.
-Here are the reasons Ethereum is switching from the PoW to PoS protocol:
+Here are the reasons Ethereum is switching from the PoW to the PoS protocol:

-The full-fledged launch of Ethereum 2.0 is supposed to happen over the course a year or more and is subdivided into four phases:
+The full-fledged launch of Ethereum 2.0 is supposed to happen over the course of a year or more and is subdivided into four phases:

-Now that the Ethereum network is switching from proof-of-work to proof-of-stake protocol, validators will no more need to use high computing hardware to mine on Ethereum.
+Now that the Ethereum network is switching from proof-of-work to proof-of-stake protocol, validators will no longer need to use high computing hardware to mine on Ethereum.
 Instead, users will have to stake the network’s native cryptocurrency Ether (ETH), also very often called Ethereum, to become a network validator.

 In simple terms, Ethereum 2.0 staking is a better, faster, and more efficient way of validating transactions on the Ethereum network and earning rewards for doing so.

 According to the sharding proposal of Ethereum, Ethereum 2.0 will require network participants to lock a minimum of 32 ETH (~CA$16400 on Oct.
 31, 2020) in order to become an Ethereum validator.
 The locking period for the staked ETH varies between three to 12 months.
 To do that, the stakers will first have to move their ETH tokens from Ethereum 1.0 to Ethereum 2.0.
-This is because the older version of the network will still operate with PoW protocol until phase 2 rollout.
+This is because the older version of the network will still operate with PoW protocol until the phase 2 rollout.

 Once a user stakes 32 ETH, they can run an Eth2 node on their usual computer system.
 They must then remain online most of the time to increase their chances of proposing a new block and getting ETH rewards.
 To ensure most validators remain online to support the network transactions, Ethereum 2.0 will offer negative rewards, or penalties, to validators who go offline.

-The network also has a mechanism called “slashing” that will levy a fine of more than 1/32th of the validator’s total stake in case they commit a malicious activity on the network.
+The network also has a mechanism called “slashing” that will levy a fine of more than 1/32th of the validator’s total stake in case they commit malicious activity on the network.
 In that case, Ethereum will also push the validator out of the network.

 As per the set schedule, Ethereum 2.0 should allow staking ETH before the end of 2020.
 That is, users will be able to stake ETH upon the rollout of the beacon chain, or phase 0.
 At present, one may also get a hang of Ethereum 2.0 staking by participating in the Ethereum 2.0 testnet, Medalla.